-Marathon training can be approached in thousands of different ways – but by following these tried-and-tested rules, you can optimise your training journey and maximise your chances of marathon success!
+Marathon training can be approached in a ton of different ways – but by following these tried-and-tested rules, you can optimize your training journey and maximize your chances of marathon success.

 Having now worked with thousands of marathon runners (and crossed a few finish lines myself), I’ve spent a lot of time guiding people through the marathon training process, figuring out what’s important and what can be discarded, and finding cues that set people on the right path.

-Too often, marathon runners-in-training commit fundamental (but easy to change) errors in their training which compromise their final 26.2 mile effort.
+Too often,ย marathon runners-in-training commit fundamental (but easy to change) errors in their training,ย compromising their final 26.2-mile effort.

 Likewise, most runners could train more effectively.
 It’s what I preach with my clients and in my Marathon Training Masterclass.